xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md

 ---
 layout: post
 title: 3 Things that Taught Me How to Overcome Loneliness
 share-description: There’s nothing wrong with loneliness.
 Accept that it is completely ok to be alone.
 Put down that ego.
-You don’t need someone else to feel loved or important.
-You already are important for yourself.
 No one is meant to be by your side forever.
-Whatever happens, only you will always be by your side.
+Only you can make yourself feel loved and important.
 thumbnail-img: "https://images.pexels.com/photos/3755021/pexels-photo-3755021.jpeg"
 categories: life-tips, the-deep
 tags: life-tips, the-deep